Last Updated on

 Map of the places to visit in Ahmedabad

+Public transport connects all the places to visit in Ahmedabad.
 The best part about navigating the city?
 Google Maps gives accurate transit routes using the city buses.

-Every place we visited in Ahmedabad, we used the public transport buses.
+Every place we visited in Ahmedabad, we used public transport buses.
 Khadia is well connected by buses with the rest of Ahmedabad.
 Even while using the auto rickshaws within the city limit, we were charged the metered fare.
 We never encountered the special “tourist price”.

 Warning: You might be tried to shoot at, but like us, we assure you’d be safe!

-Places to visit around Ahmedabad: Vadodara
+Places to visit around Ahmedabad

-A visit to Vadodara is a beautiful day trip from Ahmedabad.
+- A visit to Vadodara is a beautiful day trip from Ahmedabad.
 It is a couple of hours to the south of Ahmedabad connected by a beautiful expressway.
 We recommend at least a full day’s visit to Vadodara.

-The city museum of Vadodara which is inside the Sayaji Garden has a commendable collection of artefacts.
+- The city museum of Vadodara which is inside the Sayaji Garden has a commendable collection of artefacts.
 As does the Fatehsingh museum.
 It displays the collection of arts and sculptures which belong to the Gaekwads, the erstwhile royal family of Vadodara.
 Original works of artists like Raja Ravi Verma are the prized possession among this rich collection.

-However, if there’s time for just one place to visit in Vadodara, it is undoubtedly the Lukshmi Vilas Palace.
+- However, if there’s time for just one place to visit in Vadodara, it is undoubtedly the Lukshmi Vilas Palace.
 It is still home to the present generation of the Gaekwad family.
 The family has opened up the ground floor of the palace for public viewing.
 At the entrance, after paying the entry fees you are given an audio guide to take you through the palace.

 “Tastefully lavish” is how we would describe our experience of the Lukshmi Vilas Palace.
 It reflects the patronage the various forms of arts received from the king, Maharaja Sayajirao.